 Due to the presence of historic fill along Manhattan’s western shore, the Manhattan Tunnel Project requires complex tunneling activities.

-To provide the flexibility needed, the selected contractor has proposed excavating the tunnel using a protective digger shield.
+To provide the flexibility needed, the selected contractor has proposed excavating the tunnel using a digger shield.

 This will enable the majority of construction to take place underground, improving safety and significantly reducing the impacts of construction on surface roads and sidewalks.